UniCT-WebDevelopment/NoSpotify/README.md

 </p>

-# Features
+# Features ⭐

 - Listen to all your music, search for a specific track, band or artist 🔉
-- Add a song to your playlists
+- Add a song to your playlists 🔍
-- Create Playlists.
+- Create Playlists 🆕
-- Import Playlists from Spotify
+- Import Playlists from Spotify 📰
 - SharePlay 👦 🎶 👦
 - Import Playlists from external file (.nospotify) 📂
-- Change your profile settings ✏
+- Change your profile settings ✏👤

-# Installation
+# Installation 🔧
 NoSpotify requires
 - [Node.js](https://nodejs.org/) v16+.
 - [Angular](https://angular.io/) v10+.